 Your preventive maintenance program begins with daily checks you perform.
-See Driver's Check List on page 1-28.
+See Driver's Check List on page 1-35.
 If your Kenworth is serviced regularly. you can avoid many large, expensive, and time-consuming repairs, as well as ensuring many years of safe and smooth operation.
 Also, be advised that neglect of recommended service may in some cases void your vehicle's warranty.
-So, for your safety and life of your vehicle, please follow Table 8, Maintenance Schedule on page 5-16.
-But remember, there may be maintenance operations that demands skills and equipment you do not have.
+For your safety and life of your vehicle, please follow Table 9, Maintenance Schedule on page 5-16.
+Remember, there may be maintenance operations that demand skills and equipment you do not have.
 If so, please take your Kenworth to an expert mechanic, for your safety and your vehicle's performance.

 It can be dangerous to attempt maintenance work without sufficient training, service manuals, and the proper tools.
 You could be injured, or you could make your vehicle unsafe.
 Do only those tasks you are fully trained and equipped to do.
-Failure to comply may result in personal injury, death, equipment or property damage.